 Key Stage 3

-Pupils also select two Modern Foreign Languages from French, Spanish, German or Dutch.
+Key Stage 3 (KS3) is comprised of three year groups, Years 7, 8 and 9.
+Up to the end of KS3 (age 14) all pupils follow the same core curriculum which includes: English, Mathematics, Science, History, Geography, Computing, Physical Education, Music, Art, Drama and PSHE (Personal, Social and Health Education).
+Pupils also select two languages from French, Spanish, German or Dutch.
 For pupils whose native language is not English there is an opportunity to choose English as an Additional Language (EAL) or Drama.
 For our native Dutch pupils we offer a Native Dutch language course.

 Key Stage 4

+Key Stage 4 (KS4) is a two year (Years 10 and 11) programme leading to external GCSE (General Certificate of Secondary Education).
+Pupils follow a core curriculum of English Language and Literature, Mathematics, Biology, Chemistry and Physics.
 In addition a further four subjects are chosen by pupils.
 Subjects studied in Key Stage 3 are offered, alongside Business Studies and Media Studies.

 Sixth Form (Key Stage 5)

 In the Sixth Form, comprising of Years 12 and 13, all pupils have the opportunity to succeed to their fullest potential.
 In our increasingly competitive and globalised world, given the challenge that is ahead of our pupils, we ensure that resilience, aspiration, leadership and well-being are nurtured in all of our Sixth Formers.
 A Levels remain the gold standard in education and pupils who are successful will hear university doors and career opportunities opening around the world.